-Clearly defining beneficial ownership and ensuring it covers all relevant forms of ownership and control makes the disclosure regime less vulnerable to exploitation by those seeking to abuse the system.
+Clearly defining BO and ensuring it covers all relevant forms of ownership and control makes the disclosure regime less vulnerable to exploitation by those seeking to abuse the system.

 To maximise the impact of beneficial ownership (BO) registers, it is important to minimise loopholes and make data as useful as possible.
 A legal definition of BO and its associated thresholds form the foundation on which a disclosure regime is built.
 This policy briefing aims to help policymakers and those implementing or supporting beneficial ownership transparency to think through the decisions required to define BO in law and to set appropriate thresholds, and how to operationalise these.